slerman12/Help-me/2-Opposing-views.md

 -->

 I didn’t eat steak, because of course they couldn’t afford it.
 Could you imagine if hospitals served grassfed, grass-finished organic steak?
 I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
 But hospitals spend their wealth on drugs and chocolate Ensures.
 And that’s when my hair fell out, and my eczema started returning.
 That's point 2.
 (Glossing over the environment-setting point, nature, fresh air, hiking, camping, etc.).
 That last point, hidden in the parenthetical, deserves its own book.

+### Hair regrowth

+Full head hair regrowth in alopecia universalis, especially with comorbid eczema, is extremely medically rare.

+I was on a mostly-steak-only diet since at least as far as June, 2020 (with wild caught salmon as well), at which time I was working on my Taylor-CAM paper.

+Previous to that, beginning initially from Paleo, I transitioned into beef-only.
+The beef-only phase was about a month and caused watery bowel movement symptoms and decreased stool frequency, as were expected from what I'd heard and read about the diet.
+By the end of that month, I think my energy and mood, and probably cognition, had massively improved.
+Gradually, the majority of my beef came from organic, grass fed, grass finished steak and not long after, perhaps in that month as well, I added daily salmon in the morning.
+So my diet converged to one wild caught salmon every morning and about 5 organic, grass fed, grass-finished steaks per day, and organic black pepper and salt, and water.
+I used lots of salt and fried the fat from the steak.

+I experienced big improvements to my cognition, energy, and mood.
+In particular, I recall my writing, such as poems and visual creative writing, had improved beyond even where they were before the benzo brain damage.
+Most of my income was going towards this experimental recovering, meant to improve my head from the benzo-induced impairments — and, unexpectedly, my hair started to grow back while on that diet within the next couple months.
+I was also practicing other disciplines, including meditating, calisthenics, and abstaining from porn, all of which I continued from previous to this diet.

+See [here](4-Faith.md#mikhaila-peterson) for where I'd initially heard of this diet from.

+In the October, 2020 hospitalization after the Sarah-one, [Mobi](#mobi) remarked on my hair when we saw a Duplumab commercial and I mentioned that the drug made me lose my hair ("oh that’s why").

+I was walking around bravely sometimes, past all the nurses and patients, from my room to the phone without hat.

+[In the next hospitalization, in the geriatric unit](#geriatric-unit-hospitalization), there was a guy my age.
+I sat with him every day towards my last days there at the window.
+He and I talked.
+We were talking about deep things.
+I told him about my self consciousness about my hair, since chunks of it were falling out again in that geriatric unit, and he said he couldn’t even tell anything was bald.
+I think he even had some balding that he showed me, and said that he loses hair all the time, that my hair looked good, and not to worry.
+In other words, my hair had fully grown back, enough to pass the eye test of a guy sitting right next to me. *My head hair had fully grown back.*

+But, in case the detail was missed ("since chunks of it were falling out again in that [geriatric unit](#geriatric-unit-hospitalization)"), it was there that it turned out to be falling out again, and proceeded to partially for months after, to the point that now it looks worse than it would've had it never grown back.
+I have to shave it from my head, something I don't like doing, to maintain the bald upper bound of my current mutilated appearance, that otherwise now grows in in patches, with more bald skin than hairy skin.
+That is exponentially worse than the first time they caused my hair to fall out.

+My hair was falling into my hands again in the [geriatric unit in December, 2020](#geriatric-unit-hospitalization), most likely because of the practices in that coerced hospital stay or the temporary dietary consequences of the previous coerced hospital stay.

+That sudden hair regrowth was, miraculously, more than 2 years after the Dupilumab cessation that induced the alopecia universalis, and covered my head.

+### Food

+> [!TIP]
+> ### High quality food in the medical system
+>
+> - Inorganic factory-sourced industries, whose practices treat animals inhumanely, in compartments in a factory where they never see the light of day and bloat fat with antibiotics, grains, corn, and soy, can be out-competed by organic sources where the cows can graze and live with other cows on pastures, under the sun, ethically, if medical institutions specifically sourced only and more, as part of their patient care, from the latter and generally organic highest-end sources.
+Living on a grassy pasture with other cows is a good life and not inhumane, in fact better than most hospital environments.
+> - Currently, hospitals provide 4 - 5 types of services: tests, drugs, surgeries, personal care (e.g., helping with walking to the bathroom), therapies.
+High quality food, is not an insignificant omission.
+Hospitals and health insurances should pay for high quality food.
+Doctors should gear more towards making high quality food prescriptions (and anti-prescriptions), which should be covered by health insurance.
+Organic food is more closely tied to healthcare than prescription pills, and in the government, food stamps are an independent program linked to poverty, from which organic-food stamps might be inspired as part of healthcare coverage.
+> - 2.4 million years of human evolution in the Ice Age, wherein even Africa had winters and some glacial ice, were followed by the last 11,500 years of the modern epoch.
+I know nutritionists aren't mathematicians, but 2.4 million is a slightly bigger number than 11,500.
+On principle, though it may not be the standard consensus, the evolution history that produced our biological consciousness and cognition deserves our reverance.
+My grandma, my grandma's grandma, her grandma's grandma and so on — yes, back into the Ice Age — are all ancestral roots of wisdom, from whose evolutionary conditions were born our metabolism systems.
+> - I haven't found any hypothetical risks of my trialled diet to be an issue, but that's why latitudinal studies are needed.
+I ate fresh rather than frozen, grass fed grass-finished organic, almost always wild-caught rather than farmed, with no other interacting chemicals, besides allowing myself salt and black pepper, and water.
+The idea that red meat causes anything, has not yet had a standard scientific investigation in the context of organic, grass fed, grass-finished, and wild-caught meat, and controlled for for other interactions, e.g., sauces, sugars, and so on.
+> - A proper nutrition study that investigates interacting chemicals, requires a combinatorially intractable number of control variables (and in this case, a lot of money, not so much that the medical system can't afford it, and not so much that humanity's health should have to be sacrificed to scrounge on, but more than usual nutrition studies are funded and invest), rarely accounted for in nutrition studies.
+This inadvertent study, on a population of me (low-socioeconomic family background, limited to a PhD student income of less-than-official-New-York-State-living-wage), longitudinally, resulted in at least 3 measured breakthrough results, across a span of 6 years, and other breakthrough-type results harder to measure around energy, mood, cognition, and neurological functioning, besides hair.

 ### Nurses